-So I suggested he plunge his nose into the glass.
+So I suggested that he dip his nose into the glass.

-At the first passage, the smell is fresh and sweet.
-It has a strong fruity aroma.
+At first, the smell that emerges is fresh and sweet.
+It is quite largely fruit driven.
 The nose will be carried by a sweet smell of orange and apricot.

-On the second passage, the smell that emerges from the glass is more woody but still sweet.
+On the second pass, the smell that emerges from the glass is more woody but still sweet.
 There is also a slight hint of spice.
-The third passage will remain quite similar but the spices will give way to a vanilla smell.
+The third passage remains quite similar but the spices will give way to a vanilla smell.

-The 46 % vol are well controlled as they do not jump to the nose.
+The 46% vol. is well controlled as it does not jump to the nose.

-Brian throws us a large "SLAINTE MHATH" (I think it's stopped raining and wants to taste it!).
+Brian gives us a broad "SLAINTE MHATH" (I think it's running out of rain and want to taste it!).

 When it enters the mouth it remains sweet.
 It has the flavour of a ripe apricot.
-Then comes a hint of spice but keeping the softness of the apricot.
-Afterwards, the sweet aroma goes towards more pronounced citrus fruits without being too aggressive.
+Then comes a hint of spice but retaining the softness of the apricot.
+Then the sweet aroma moves on to more pronounced citrus fruits without being too aggressive.

-A slight harshness is then detected (certainly linked to its composition of young distillates) but its very sweet character remains.
-Note that the acidity of the citrus fruits remains tingly on the tip of the tongue before softening.
-The end of the tasting will remain mellow with the sweetness of a mile of orchard and nevertheless a hint of spices on the palate.
+We will then detect a slight harshness (certainly linked to its composition of young distillates) but its very sweet character remains.
+Note that the acidity of the citrus fruits tingles on the tip of the tongue before softening.
+The end of the tasting will remain mellow with the sweetness of a mile of orchard and yet a hint of spice on the palate.

-The descent into the throat will be done on the nuts and a cinnamon stick which brings a certain freshness for a fairly correct length of time.
-There will be a remnant of harshness in the mouth after tasting.
+The finish, as it descends into the throat, is marked by nuts and a cinnamon stick that brings a certain freshness and lasts for a fairly long time.
+There is a residual harshness in the mouth after tasting.

-Brian looks at me and tells me: "it's quite different from the distillates that are produced in the village!
-Where can we find them?
-"I explain to him that it is difficult to find and that the epidemic and Brexit doesn't help!
-That's when he looks at me suspiciously!
+Brian looks at me and says: "This is something else than the distillates produced in the village!
+Where can you find it?
+"I explain to him that it is difficult to find and that the epidemic and the Brexit are not helping!
+Then he looks at me suspiciously!
 "What is Brexit?
-Another trick from the English? ».
+Another trick of the British? ".
 We remained evasive!

 It turns out to be a very good blend (it has nevertheless been recognized as such in competitions) and is largely focused on sweetness and sweet taste!
 Maybe that's why it was called THE SASSENACH and not THE RANDALL (well ok you have to have seen the series to understand !-NDLR-).